 Sgt.
 Richard Arthur Gaut, Lignieres de Touraine Communal Cemetery Row A Grave 2.
 Son of Abraham and Emily Gaut of Donnington, Shropshire, England.

-P/O. Michael James Wallace Cantwell, Lignieres de Touraine Communal Cemetery, Row A Grave 8.
+Plt Off.
+Michael James Wallace Cantwell, Lignieres de Touraine Communal Cemetery, Row A Grave 8.
 Born on the 7th December 1924 in Campbellton, New Brunswick.
-Son of James W. Cantwell and Mary Ellen Cantwell of Campbelltown, New Brunswick, Canada.
+Son of James W. Cantwell and Mary Ellen (née Shannon) Cantwell of Campbelltown, New Brunswick, Canada.

-Researched and written for Aircrew Remembered by Colin Bamford and dedicated to Alison Dalgleish, niece of F/O Dalgleish and her daughter Corinne and all the families of the crew of Lancaster ME807.
+Researched and written for Aircrew Remembered by Colin Bamford and dedicated to Alison Dalgleish, niece of Fg Off.
+Dalgleish and her daughter Corinne and all the families of the crew of Lancaster ME807.
 Thanks to Jonathan Ford from the Sussex Constabulary for the images of the memorial.
 Thanks to Carolyn Walker for the letter translation (Nov 2021).
 Reviewed and other updates by Aircrew Remembered (Nov 2021).